sajuukthanatoskhar/ATtiny167_SSD1306_I2C_Integration/readme.md

 This repository contains the source needed to display characters to a SSD1306 screen

+There are plenty of Arduino based solutions and other platforms that use the SSD1306, but the ATTiny did not as far as I could recall so I made this.

+You are free to distribute or change this as per the GPL.

 **Compatibility**

 It has only been tested on